 A publicly traded partnership that has effectively connected income, gain, or loss, generally must withhold tax at a rate of 39.6% on distributions made to foreign partners.
-In this situation, the partnership uses Forms 1042 and 1042-S to report withholding from distributions instead of following these instructions.
+In this situation, the partnership uses Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons, and Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding, to report withholding from distributions instead of following these instructions.
+It also must comply with the regulations under section 1461 and Regulations section 1.6302-2.

 However, such a partnership may elect instead to pay a withholding tax based on effectively connected taxable income allocable to its foreign partners.
 To do this, the partnership must comply with the payment and reporting requirements of these instructions by the date on which Form 8804 is due for the partnership's first tax year.
 Also, the partnership must attach a statement to its first Form 8804 indicating that it is a publicly traded partnership that is electing not to withhold on distributions.
 Once made, the election may be revoked only with IRS consent.